 The local office of TBWA is among Germany's leading agencies, but performance has flagged since 2010.
 TBWA Deutschland has a strong portfolio of international accounts, as well as local giants Henkel and Adidas.
 However another major local client Beiersdorf consolidated most of the responsibility for Nivea and other accounts into what was then Draftfcb in 2010.
 The group strengthened its position considerably in 2014 with the acquisition of admired independent Heimat, whose directors were also given management control of the local TBWA office.
+The combined group was Germany's most awarded in 2017.

 Which clients does TBWA Germany handle?
 Find out more from the Adbrands Account Assignments database